-Through matriculation at the College, a student neither loses the rights nor escapes the responsibility of citizenship.
+1. Through matriculation at the College, a student neither loses the rights nor escapes the responsibility of citizenship.

-- 2. Obedience to the law being a primary duty of the citizen, the conviction of the student for violation of law renders him subject also to disciplinary action on the part of the College. - 3.
-A jury indictment for a felony or other offense of serious character suspends the student, without prejudice, until acquitted. - 4.
-All students are expected to show respect for properly constituted authority and to observe correct standards of conduct.
-Illegal conduct, improper use of alcoholic beverages, gambling, dishonesty, conduct inconsistent with general good order, and failure to respond promptly to official notices may subject the student to disciplinary action. - 5.
-Persons not registered in the College when guilty of misconduct that affects college life and work, if former or prospective students, will have the known circumstances inscribed in their records as presumptions against their moral characters.
+2. Obedience to the law being a primary duty of the citizen, the conviction of the student for violation of law renders him subject also to disciplinary action on the part of the College.

+3. A jury indictment for a felony or other offense of serious character suspends the student, without prejudice, until acquitted.

+4. All students are expected to show respect for properly constituted authority and to observe correct standards of conduct.
+Illegal conduct, improper use of alcoholic beverages, gambling, dishonesty, conduct inconsistent with general good order, and failure to respond promptly to official notices may subject the student to disciplinary action.

+5. The use of intoxicating beverages by students who are minors (less than 21 years old) cannot be approved by the College administration.
+The use of intoxicants by minors in a public place is a violation of state law.
+The possession and/or consumption of intoxicating beverages on College property, in residence halls, or chapter houses is prohibited.
+The possession or consumption of any intoxicating beverage by a student at an off-campus function of a College-approved organization is discouraged, and improper conduct resulting from such indulgence makes the student subject to disciplinary action by the College.

+6. Persons not registered in the College when guilty of misconduct that affects college life and work, if former or prospective students, will have the known circumstances inscribed in their records as presumptions against their moral characters.
 They will not be later admitted to the College unless they can prove moral desirability.